joaquinco/bicycle-network-design/docs/state_of_art.md

 It's like the base problem but considers the level of service as a numeric value which represents the level of improvement over the existing infrastructure.
 Instead of having a discrete amount of improvement layers, it has a single improvement value.

+### On an exact method for the constrained shortest path problem

+- URL:

+Constrained shortest path resolved with column generation approach.

+### A hybrid column generation with GRASP and path relinking for the network load balancing problem

+- URL:

+GRAPS with column generation to reduce the search space.

 ## Approximate models

 ### ML Surrogate Models for Linear Programs